SysKitTeam/docs-point/configuration/power-platform.md

 ## Configure Reporting Limits

-After enabling the Power Platform data collection, additional setting are displayed, which affect the Power Platform reports and dashboard tile.
+After enabling the Power Platform data collection, additional settings are displayed, which affect the Power Platform reports and dashboard tile.

 * You can set **Reporting Limits (1)** for how long environments, flows, or apps must be inactive before being flagged as such in the reports.
 The following can be set:
   * Inactive environments that don't have any activities in the last XX days